-Your damage roll is compared to the target's soak, including any bonuses they have from armour.
-If the damage is greater than or equal to the target's soak, then damage has been caused, otherwise the blow was not of sufficient strength to cause any real harm.

-If damage is done, then one wound will be caused plus one for every five points the damage was above the soak.
-If the target is already wounded, then any new wounds add to the existing wounds.
-If they have two wounds (light, -5), and receive another two wounds, they will now have four wounds (heavy, -15).
+If the damage roll is equal or greater than the soak roll, then damage has been caused, otherwise the blow was not of sufficient strength to cause any real harm.
+One wound is caused, plus a further wound for every 5 points of damage above the soak roll.
+If you are already wounded, then any new wounds add to the existing wounds.
+If you have two wounds (light, -5), and receive another two wounds, you will now have four wounds (heavy, -15).